zekekin/stealth-ux/README.md

 ## Windows Manager Settings

-Let's continue to changing the style of the window bars:
+Change the style of the window bars:

 12. Go into Start Menu, search for and open "Window Manager" (under "Settings")